devopsdays/devopsdays-web/content/events/2020-vancouver/location.md

 +++

 <p>
 Devopsdays Vancouver will be held in UBC Robson Square, 800 Robson St, Vancouver BC.
+If you have any accessibility needs, please reach out!
 </p>

 <h3>Accessibility Information</h3>